 - Shirtless Scene: When showing off his Guns to Veronica.

-- Took a Level in Kindness: Becomes much kinder after the events of the first film, although he does briefly become a jerk as a side effect of going "ratings crazy."
+- Took a Level in Kindness: Becomes much kinder and humble after the events of the first film, though he does briefly become a jerk as a side effect of going "ratings crazy."

 - Unusual Euphemism: He's goin' to Pleasure Town.

 The weatherman for the KVWN news team, he has a habit of providing unrequested or irrelevant information.
 Tamland is good hearted and loyal but not very bright, having an I.Q. of 48, making him "mentally retarded".
 Brick is an innocent led astray by the rest of the group.

 - Achievements in Ignorance: Brick was somehow able to get his hands on a hand grenade shortly before the big newscaster battle in the first film without even knowing how he managed to do so.
 Taken even further in the second movie where he somehow got a gun from the future.

 - Beware the Nice Ones: Even a sweet imbecile like him has his limits.
 During the news brawl, he managed to kill someone in self-defense.
 Also, he shouted at a woman who was harassing Chani.

 - Big Brother Instinct: The rest of the KVWN news team is very protective of Brick.
 When Ron yells at him, both Brian and Champ are outraged and leave Ron on the spot.

 - Bunny-Ears Lawyer: He is a good weatherman, but that's about it.